 How are you going?
 How great are you feeling?

 People started asking me just how fantastic I was feeling and when I would be ready to go on the conference circuit singing Phillip’s praises from day 1, hour 1.
-Woah, slow down nelly!
+You can read about my first days with Phillip here.

 At even two months into having Phillip, it’s very early days.
 I’ve had a lot to learn.
 I am still establishing routines.
 I am experiencing a *few* teething problems.